America World is a Hague-accredited India adoption agency and currently has children in India in need of forever

 Waiting Children Available for Adoption: Children with minor to moderate medical needs of any age or healthy children or sibling sets over the age of six.
-Per CARA, India’s adoption authority, healthy children under the age of six are not available for adoption to foreign families.
+Per the Central Adoption Resource Authority (CARA), India’s adoption authority, healthy children under the age of six are not available for adoption to foreign families.
 While OCI and NRI clients are eligible to adopt a healthy young child, wait time is unknown and potentially long.

 These are general guidelines, please contact our India staff to learn more at email@example.com.

 The overall timeframe to complete an adoption from India is generally 18-24 months and decreasing.
 While there are many older children available for adoption, generally at least half of the families in the India program are moving forward with a child under the age of two years.

 America World has been licensed to work in India since 2006.
 Over the years, AWAA staff members have had the privilege of meeting CARA adoption officials, US Embassy staff members and representatives from over 30 orphanages across India.
 AWAA has the ability to work with registered RIPA’s and SAA's that are licensed to complete international adoption.
 AWAA currently employs full and part time staff in India to facilitate the adoption process and provide guide services to families while they are traveling in India.

 The children available for adoption from India have ranged in age from infants to teenagers with medical needs such as HIV, blood conditions, heart conditions, vision impairment, hearing impairment, cleft lip and palate, cerebral palsy, developmental delays and other correctible medical conditions.
 Families who are of Indian heritage and have either OCI or NRI status may request to adopt healthy children.
 However, all foreign families must be open to adopting a child with a medical need, a sibling set or a healthy older child.